learn-co-students/decision-trees-online-ds-ft-070620/README.md

 E_split_d
 ```

+So, we have made some improvement from the 1.0 entropy of the original, now we are getting 0.96

+#### Entropy for Male/Female Split

-Compare that to the male/female question:
+Compare that to the male/female question (if we asked that first, instead of doing two splits on the dogs/non-dogs then male/female):

 ```python